Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/site-visit-schedule-accompanied-appellant.content.md

 You will accompany the inspector throughout the visit.

+Email {{team_email_address}} to either give:

+- the details of who will be at the site to give the inspector access
+- your consent for the inspector to access the site by themselves

-If you need to contact us, include our appeal reference number in any communication.
+Include your appeal reference number in the subject of your email: {{appeal_reference_number}}.

 Planning Inspectorate
 {{team_email_address}}